K-PaaS/application-platform-guide-eng/user_guide/development_platform/stemcell.md

 ## 3.2.
 Create RHEL OS image

-Describes the procedure for creating a RHEL OS image.
+Describes the procedure for creating an RHEL OS image.

 1. Download RHEL 7.0 iso and upload it to the stemcell creation VM.

   	[https://access.redhat.com/downloads/content/69/ver=/rhel---7/7.0/x86\_64/product-downloads](https://access.redhat.com/downloads/content/69/ver=/rhel---7/7.0/x86_64/product-downloads)

-	※ To dowload, one should have RedHat account.
+	※ To download, one should have RedHat account.

 2. Configuring the Execution Environment